jlan84/cross-validation-assignment/pair.md

       Target array.

     model: sklearn model class
-      A class in sklearn that can be used to create a regularized regresison object.
+      A class in sklearn that can be used to create a regularized regression object.
 Options are `Ridge` and `Lasso`.

     alphas: numpy array